d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

     1. Show that if we choose $b = \mathrm{max}_i x_i$ we end up with a numerically stable implementation.
 1. Assume that we have some probability distribution $P$.
 Suppose we pick another distribution $Q$ with $Q(i) \propto P(i)^\alpha$ for $\alpha > 0$.
     1. Which choice of $\alpha$ corresponds to doubling the temperature?
 Which choice corresponds to halving it?
-    1. What happens if we let the temperature converge to $0$?
+    1. What happens if we let the temperature approach $0$?
-    1. What happens if we let the temperature converge to $\infty$?
+    1. What happens if we let the temperature approach $\infty$?

 [Discussions](https://discuss.d2l.ai/t/46)